Nurdin Abdullah: Governor (2018–2021)

 In 2018, he registered to run in the province's gubernatorial election, with his tenure expiring the same year.
 He ran with Andi Sudirman Sulaiman, the younger brother of agriculture minister Amran Sulaiman.
 Supported by PDI-P, PKS and PAN, the pair would win the four-candidate election, securing victory in 16 regencies and cities within the province with a total of 1,867,303 votes (43.87%).
 He was sworn in by president Joko Widodo on 5 September 2018.

 In 2019, a political conflict occurred when Sulaiman reassigned nearly 200 provincial government officials without approval from Abdullah.
 The dispute resulted in an investigation by the provincial legislature and the Ministry of Home Affairs and Sulaiman's order was rescinded.

 Corruption charges

 On 26 February 2021, he was arrested by the Corruption Eradication Commission.
 He was sentenced to five years' prison on 6 December 2021 by the Makassar Court for Corruption Crimes, and was required to pay Rp 2.2 billion + 350,000 Singaporean dollars.
+He was imprisoned at the Sukamiskin Prison in Bandung.
+After serving two-thirds of his sentence, Abdullah received a remission and was released on parole on 18 August 2023.
+Following his release, Abdullah joined the Perindo Party for a time, but left the party in September 2025.

+Personal life

+Abdullah married Liestiaty Fachrudin in 1986, while he was a student at Hasanuddin.
+Liestaty was the daughter of Hasanuddin's rector at the time Fachrudin.
+She would unsuccessfully run as a Golkar candidate for the House of Representatives in 2024.
+Also in 2024, their son Muhammad Fathul Fauzy Nurdin Abdullah was elected regent of Bantaeng for the 2025–2030 term, defeating incumbent regent and Abdullah's successor Ilham Azikin.